The Best Shrimps for Freshwater Aquarium (Review)

 2. Amano Shrimp

-Just like Cherry Shrimp, Amano Shrimp is popular for controlling algae.
-Also, they are also a very popular specie of shrimp.
-They are not usually tall only about 2 inches (5.08 cm).
+Just like Cherry Shrimp, Amano Shrimp is famous for controlling algae.
+Also, they are a very popular specie of underwater inhabitants.
+They are not usually tall, only about 2 inches (5.08 cm).
 Thus, they are regarded to be a dwarf species.
-They are capable of surviving in freshwater aquarium with a water temperature of about 70 — 80 degree Fahrenheit (26.67 °C).
-If you want them to breed properly, do not hold them in captivity.
+They can survive in freshwater aquariums with a water temperature of about 70 — 80 degrees Fahrenheit (26.67 °C).
+Do not hold them captive if you want them to breed correctly.

 Pros